americanhandelsociety/americanhandelsociety.org/README.md

 # americanhandelsociety.org
-The American Handel Society (AHS), an established 501(c)3 non-profit, seeks to foster study of the life, works, and times of George Frideric Handel and to encourage and support the performance of his music.
+The [American Handel Society (AHS)](http://americanhandelsociety.org/), an established 501(c)3 non-profit, seeks to foster study of the life, works, and times of George Frideric Handel and to encourage and support the performance of his music.

 This repo contains the code and content for the AHS website.
 It's open source!
-Use this code as the initial blueprint for building other such organization pages.
+Use this code as the initial blueprint for building other such organizational pages.

 ## Get Started